akirti/xlsx-json/README.md

 # xlsx-json

-This Notebook File can be help for createing the JSON Schema from xls file which follows the patter as per given sample file.
+This Notebook File can be a help for createing the JSON Schema from xls file which follows the patter as per given sample file.

 Input Josn
 ```